 Day 5: Acatenango Volcano hike

 On day 5 of your Guatemala 10-day itinerary, get ready for one of the most amazing hikes you’ll probably ever do – the 2-day trek to the summit of Acatenango Volcano at 3,976m (13,000 ft).
-It’s quite a challenging hike which most people do with a guided tour.
+It’s quite a challenging hike which most people do as part of a guided tour.

 The steep uphill trail takes you through four different ecosystems before you reach your camp on Volcan Acatenango, where you’ll stay overnight.
 There you’ll be rewarded with a surreal view of the eruptions of the neighboring Fuego volcano and an epic sunrise view the next morning.

-If you think that hiking Acatenango might be too tough for you, it is also possible to get to the top of the volcano by a 4×4 car.
+If you think that hiking Acatenango might be too tough for you, it is also possible to get to the base camp almost at top of the volcano by a 4×4 car.

 Alternative option: If the Acatenango hike sounds like too big of an endeavor and you don’t want to spend the night in a cabin on the volcano, consider doing the much shorter and easier Pacaya Volcano hike instead.